 Moving on, let's get to the part where we talk about why campus hiring should be a critical component of your campus recruitment plan and how technology is revolutionizing this space--one hire at a time.

-1. You need fresh, uncovered talent: As per data, about one-quarter of CFOs are engaging more in entry-level university recruiting than they did five years ago.
-In other words, the market is increasingly getting dependent on freshers and young talent as they can bring in new knowledge, skills, and perspectives to the table.
-This can be invaluable for the company as the fresh-out-of-college students are well-versed with the latest trends and technologies, which can eventually lead to the next 'big idea.'
+1. You need fresh, undiscovered talent: Data reveals that about one-quarter of CFOs are engaging more in entry-level university recruitment than they did five years ago.
+In other words, the market is increasingly dependent on freshers and young talent as they can bring new knowledge, skills, and perspectives to the table- this can be invaluable for the company as fresh-out-of-college students are well-versed with the latest trends and technologies, which can eventually lead to the next "big idea."

 2. Entry-level graduates are quick learners: Recent graduates are better (and quicker) learners.
-While there is no defining data that proves this, the fact that Gen Z is tech-savvy works in their favor.
+While no defining data proves this, the fact that Gen Z is tech-savvy works in their favor.
 They can analyze, perform, and follow-through instructions better.
-Furthermore, they can multi-task and adapt more easily.
+Furthermore, they can multi-task and adapt more quickly.
 All in all, if you want employees with unparalleled technical skills and a better grasp of the digital landscape, hiring fresh graduates is a sound business choice.

-3. Young talents are driven and highly motivated: Graduates that are just starting out on their career journey are arguably more motivated and 'pumped' to prove themselves.
-They are not only more interested in impressing the seniors but are also more willing to help the co-workers more often than necessary.
-This makes them an excellent team player for any organization.
-Furthermore, the millennials are known to have better retention rates as they feel a deep sense of gratitude and thankfulness for their first employer.
-This group is also looking out for mentors and role models, making them the ideal employees who are willing to learn at every step of the way.
+3. Young talents are driven and highly motivated: Graduates just starting out on their career journey are arguably more motivated and "pumped" to prove themselves.
+They are not only more interested in impressing their seniors but are also more willing to help co-workers more often than necessary.
+This makes them excellent team players for any organization.
+Furthermore, millennials are known to have better retention rates as they feel a deep sense of gratitude and thankfulness for their first employer.
+This group is also looking out for mentors and role models, making them ideal employees, willing to learn every step of the way.

-At this point, you might be wondering as to how you can elevate your campus recruitment process.
-We have one word for you: technology.
+At this point, you might be wondering how can one elevate their campus recruitment process.
+We have one word for you- technology!

-To understand this better, let's look at Google's robust campus hiring strategy.
-Here's how the company aces campus recruitment on multi-dimensional levels:
+To understand this better, let's look at Google's robust campus hiring strategy and how the company aces campus recruitment on multi-dimensional levels:

-Two, the brand uses technology (aka its website) to demonstrate how interns, alumni, etc. got into the company and even highlights important tips on cracking the interview:
+Two, the brand uses technology (aka its website) to demonstrate how interns, alumni, etc. entered the company and even highlights important tips on cracking the interview:

-This drives more awareness and interest among the college students as they can benefit from the interviews of Googlers and kick-start their career on the right foot:
+This creates more awareness and interest among college students as they can benefit from the interviews of Googlers and kick-start their career on the right foot:

-Three, the company also has a 'Virtual Career Fair' section on its website, which redirects to a YouTube page with access to useful sessions from the career fair:
+Three, the company has a "Virtual Career Fair" section on its website, which redirects to a YouTube page with access to useful sessions from the career fair:

 To that end, let's understand what it takes to build a rock-solid campus hiring strategy.

-Learn about the challenges faced by the recruiters and hiring managers during campus recruitment.
+Learn about the challenges faced by recruiters and hiring managers during campus recruitment.
 Visit here.